africanproofs/apregister/README.md

 # apregister — Flare Participant Registry

-A permissionless on-chain registry for Flare and Songbird ecosystem participants.
+A permissionless on-chain registry for the Flare ecosystem.
 Any address — providers, protocols, wallets, tools, agents, exchanges, apps — registers with a type and a URL pointing to a standardized JSON-LD metadata file.

 **No admin.
 No ownership.
 No gatekeepers.
 Fully permissionless.**